Preston bus station: Refurbishment

-In October 2014, the Lancashire County Council announced plans for a £23m renovation of the bus station, including "Youth zone" facilities for young people, along with a new public square on the western side of the building to improve public access to and from Fishergate, St John's Shopping Centre and the Preston Guild Hall.
+In October 2014, Lancashire County Council announced plans for a £23 million renovation of the bus station, including "Youth zone" facilities for young people, along with a new public square on the western side of the building to improve public access to and from Fishergate, St John's Shopping Centre and the Preston Guild Hall.

 The council announced an international competition for the design of the new bus station, to be run by the Royal Institute of British Architects (RIBA), and the selection criteria would include a public vote.
 Over 90 entries were received and short-listed to five finalists, with more than 4,200 members of the public voting for their favourite design.
 In August 2015, New York-based (with offices in London) architecture company John Puttick Associates' entry was chosen as the winning design.
 Preston-based architecture group Cassidy + Ashton, who finished a close second (just four points behind the winner), were named as a partner on the project.

 While the "Youth Zone" was later cancelled, refurbishment work for the bus station commenced in 2016.
 In 2017 bus stands 1–40 on the western side were closed, and stands 41–80 on the eastern side were renumbered 1–40.
-The station was officially re-opened in 2018, although the works continued.
+The station was officially re-opened in July 2018, although the works continued.
 In March 2019, the second and final stage of the project saw the construction of a public square in place of the western bus stands commence, with work completed late that year.